jetpulp/jetdocker/README.md

 ==============
 ![Jetdocker](https://raw.githubusercontent.com/docker/compose/master/logo.png "Docker Compose Logo")

-`jetdocker` is an open source framework for managing multiple docker-compose projects, especially for PHP developpement, but not only.
+`jetdocker` is a wrapper around docker-compose, especially opinionated for PHP developpement, but not only.

 Some of the features are :
-* can run several docker-compose projects, bind automatically to free ports if some try to bind on the same, and use a reverse-http-proxy
+* can run several docker-compose projects, bind automatically to free ports if some try to bind on the same, using a reverse-http-proxy
 * smooth database restoration, can use Search and Replace DB automatically
 * SSL-TLS auto-signed certificate automatically created and configured, in order to test on https
 * xdebug integration